 - Online Reputation Management

-- Monitoring Online Trends
+- Tracking Online Trends

-Before you can do this, however, you first have to find out about it.
+Before you can do anything, however, you first have to find out about it.
 The sooner you can discover a negative comment, bad review, or misinformed opinion, the sooner you can begin to do something about it.

-Actively monitoring online conversations extends beyond worldwide corporations, celebrities, movie stars, famous musicians, and security agencies.
-There’s also the reputation of an average individual.
-Consider these scenarios:
+Monitoring what is being said online extends beyond large brands, celebrities, movie stars, famous musicians, and security-related departments.
+It’s also important to be able to monitor the online reputation of an average individual.
+For example, consider the following scenarios:

-- A former spouse in the middle of a bitter divorce or child custody battle feels hard done by.
+- A former spouse in the middle of a bitter divorce or child custody dispute is feeling hard done by.

 - A former employee feels disgruntled after being fired.

-This is the end of Part 1
+This is the end of Section 1

 "This is an awesome training series.
 I have a pretty good understanding of WordPress already, but this is helping me to move somewhere from intermediate to advanced user!" - Kim Lednum